-In this example, the previous paragraph discussed the role of education in creating a middle class life.
-The new paragraph will focus on white collar jobs as part of a middle-class life.
+In this example, the previous paragraph discussed the how nature represented a respite from normal routines.
+The new paragraph will focus on nature's healing attributes.

 Working Bibliography: An ongoing list of possible sources gleaned from indexes and computer databases.
 Usually, out of four items, you'll find one good source.